GenDivers-Preis 2026

 • OR: artistic work

-(Written description (approx. 800 words) illustrating the extent to which the work/project (e.g., in terms of problem definition, research context, theoretical reference, practical implementation, etc.) corresponds to the presented understanding of a scientific/artistic discussion in the fields of Gender & Queer Studies, Advanced Feminism, and Diversity Studies).
+(Written description (approx. 800 words) illustrating the extent to which the work/project (e.g., in terms of problem definition, research context, theoretical reference, practical implementation, etc.) corresponds to the presented understanding of a scholarly/artistic discussion in the fields of Gender & Queer Studies, Advanced Feminism, and Diversity Studies).

 • Reasoned recommendation from the supervisor (max. one A4 page).